 Here again, distracted driving is often the cause, though another cause is “biker blindness”, in which drivers become so focused on other motorists at an intersection that they completely ignore bicyclists around them.

-Common Accidents While Parked
+Common Accidents with Parked Cars

 It may seem paradoxical at first, but some of the most damaging accidents between bicycles and cars happen when the car is not even moving at all.